El Malcriado: Circulation

 El Malcriado was a primarily biweekly newspaper.
-Initially, copies were available for ten cents only at local grocery stores in Mexican American neighborhoods in the California Central Valley.
+Initially, copies were available for ten cents only at local grocery stores in Mexican-American neighborhoods in the California Central Valley.
 Over time, the newspaper earned a list of paying monthly subscribers and expanded its audience to cities ranging from the Bay Area to Los Angeles In September 1965, El Malcriado published 3,000 copies in Spanish and 1,000 copies in English.
 The popularity of the grape strike and the publication of both Spanish and English editions caused the paper's audience to increase dramatically.
-After 1965, El Malcriado began to publish more copies in English than in Spanish (as much as 8,000 English copies and 3,000 Spanish copies) and continued to target an audience of English speaking Mexican American farm workers raised in the United States.
+After 1965, El Malcriado began to publish more copies in English than in Spanish (as much as 8,000 English copies and 3,000 Spanish copies) and continued to target an audience of English-speaking Mexican-American farmworkers raised in the United States.
 The newspaper's readership peaked at 18,000 subscribers.